Chinese numismatic charm: Chinese cash coins with charm features

 The commemorative kāng xī tōng bǎo (康熙通寶) cast for the Kangxi Emperor's 60th birthday in 1713 was believed to have "the powers of a charm" immediately when it entered circulation.
-It contains a slightly different version of the Hanzi symbol "熙" at the bottom of the cash, which lacked the vertical line common at the left part of the character; the part of this symbol which was usually inscribed as "臣" has the middle part written as a "口" instead.
+It contains a slightly different version of the Hanzi symbol "熙" at the bottom of the cash, which lacks the vertical line common to the left part of the character; the part of this symbol that is usually inscribed as "臣" has the middle part written as a "口" instead.
 Notably, the upper left area of the symbol "通" contains a single dot as opposed to the usual two dots used during this era.
 Several myths were attributed to this coin over the following 300 years; one of these myths was that the coin was cast from golden statues of the 18 disciples of the Buddha, which earned this coin the nicknames "the Lohan coin" and "Arhat money".
-It was given to children as yā suì qián (壓歲錢) during Chinese new year, some women wore it as an engagement ring, and in rural Shanxi young men wore this like golden teeth.
-The coin was made from a copper alloy but it was not uncommon for people to enhance the coin with gold leaf.
+It was given to children as yā suì qián (壓歲錢) during Chinese New Year, some women wore it as an engagement ring, and in rural Shanxi, young men wore this like golden teeth.
+The coin was made of a copper alloy, but it was not uncommon for people to enhance it with gold leaf.

 Chinese star charms

 Chinese star charms refers to Song dynasty era dà guān tōng bǎo (大觀通寶) cash coins that depict star constellations on the reverse side of the coin.
-These coins are often considered to be among the most beautiful Chinese cash coins because of their "slender gold" script (瘦金書) which was written by Emperor Huizong.
+These coins are often considered to be among the most beautiful Chinese cash coins because of their "slender gold" script (瘦金書), which was written by Emperor Huizong.
 This coin was used to make star charms because the word guān means star gazing and is a compound word for astronomy and astrology.